Linear stability of the blowdown Ricci shrinker in 4D: Introduction

 \item $\mathbb{S}^2 \times \mathbb{R}^2$, which is believed to correspond to the handle surgery,

 \end{itemize} These happen to be the simplest topological operations, and it is striking that Ricci flow, a nonlinear PDE, recognizes them as the most basic and generic surgeries.

 The next simplest topological surgery in dimension four is the \emph{complex blow-up}, i.e. the connected sum with either $\mathbb{CP}^2$ or $\overline{\mathbb{CP}}^2$, depending on orientation.
-By Freedman’s classification theorem, every simply connected, non-spin $4$-manifold is homeomorphic to a connected sum of copies of $\mathbb{CP}^2$ and $\overline{\mathbb{CP}}^2$.
+By Freedman’s classification theorem, every simply-connected, non-spin $4$-manifold is homeomorphic to a connected sum of copies of $\mathbb{CP}^2$ and $\overline{\mathbb{CP}}^2$.
 One might have expected $\mathbb{R} \times \mathbb{S}^3$ and the Fubini-Study metric on $\mathbb{CP}^2$ or $\overline{\mathbb{CP}}^2$ to serve as the solitons associated with this connected sum operation.
-However, the Fubini-Study metric has been shown to be \textit{unstable} \cite{kro15}, and perturbations of it develop an FIK blowdown type I singularity in finite time \cite{gikw24}.
+However, the Fubini-Study metric has been shown to be \textit{unstable} \cite{kro15, ks19}, and perturbations of it develop an FIK blowdown type I singularity (with Kähler structure in the orientation opposite to that of the initial Fubini-Study metric) in finite time \cite{gikw24}.

 The results of the present article indicate instead that Ricci flow generically performs this topological surgery as a single \emph{blowdown} operation, corresponding to the blowdown soliton constructed in \cite{fik}.
 In summary, along with the bullet points above, we have: \begin{itemize} \item $\mathcal{O}(-1)$ (or $\mathcal{O}(1)$ in the opposite orientation), which corresponds to the blowdown surgery,